PhilipCastiglione/SIT215_PBL4/README.md

 # Optimisation with Genetic Algorithms

-This repository contains a genetic algorithm applies in an optimisation problem for Deakin Artificial and Computational Intelligence PBL Task 4.
+This repository contains a genetic algorithm applied to an optimisation problem for Deakin Artificial and Computational Intelligence PBL Task 4.

 We found a modestly sized dataset from [Kaggle](https://www.kaggle.com/datasets) that contains information about individuals and medical insurance costs over a year for those individuals.
 A genetic algorithm has been built to optimise the weights in a linear algorithm for predicting insurance costs, using the data in the dataset.